 What is your personal experience with anti-Semitism?

-If you are visibly Jewish, young people will come into my neighborhood will assault you.
+If you are visibly Jewish, young people will come into my neighborhood and assault you.
 They’ll just coldcock you.
 It’s getting worse now, since 10/7 [the Hamas attack in Israel].

 I’ve also encountered Christians who justify negative attitudes about Jewish people and the state of Israel by saying that the church has replaced Israel.